 After finding this harmonic connection, I felt compelled to put Steve and Neil together on a little duet with a little Hip Hop Drum Beat from freesound.org:

 Same idea, almost 30 years apart.
 Radio.

-The Steve Jobs & Neil Young Jam Across Time on Internet as Radio by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Steve Jobs & Neil Young Jam Across Time on Internet as Radio by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.